IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_user.rst

     (Required for new resource) Address info of the user

+  country (True, str, None)
+    (Required for new resource) Country name

+  password (False, str, None)
+    password for the user

   has_api_key (False, bool, False)
     API Key info of the user

+  state_ (True, str, None)
+    (Required for new resource) Satate name

   tags (False, list, None)
     Tags set for the resources

-  company_name (True, str, None)
-    (Required for new resource) comapany name

-  address2 (False, str, None)
-    Address info of the user

-  city (True, str, None)
-    (Required for new resource) City name

-  country (True, str, None)
-    (Required for new resource) Country name

-  permissions (False, list, None)
-    set of persmissions assigned for the user

   id (False, str, None)